raul-izquierdo/english/sources/vocabulary/The Individual/Lifestyle and Social Life.md

     = request help (más formal) `I requested help with my homework` - `I requested help with the project`

+me gustaría/agradecería alguna sugerencia
+    = I would appreciate any suggestions for `I would appreciate any suggestions for my project`

 ## Popularity